Markyjay/ashclash/README.md

   * As a site user, I can update my basket by adding or removing products as needed.
 ### Checkout Process:
   * As a site user, I can view my order summary and securely checkout to confirm my purchase.
-### Engagement:
+### Review Structure:
-  * As a site user, I can comment on blog posts to share my opinions.
+  * As a site user, I can create a review on purchases i have made to help other cunsumers make more informed decisions.
-  * As a site user, I can use the contact form to communicate with the site owners.
+  * As a site user, I can update my reviews to modify my feedback if my opinion changes.
-### Recommendations:
-  * As a site user, I want to easily view recommendations provided by the admin.
+  * As a site user, I can delete my reviews to cremove my feedback if I no longer wish it to be displayed.

 # Design Choices